bizz84/AcceptanceMark/README.md

 AcceptanceMark includes `amtool`, a command line tool that needs to run as a pre-compilation step for the desired project Unit Test or UI Test targets.

 Xcode 8 is required as `amtool` is written in Swift 3 and generates Swift 3 test code.

-At the time of writing, support for generation of Swift 2.x test code is not planned.
+In the future, more output languages could be added/supported:

+* Objective-C
+* Swift 2.x
+* Java (for Android)

 `amtool` will likely be distributed with the Swift Package Manager.